cerplot/luigi/doc/luigi_patterns.rst

 ``A(date=2016-07-30)``.
 While this is running, the scheduler will show ``A(date=2016-07-28)``, ``A(date=2016-07-29)`` as batch running while ``A(date=2016-07-30)`` is running.
-When ``A(date=2016-07-30)`` is done running and becomes FAILED or DONE, the other two tasks will be updated to the same status.
+When ``A(date=2016-07-30)`` is done running and becomes FAILED or DONE, the other two steps will be updated to the same status.

 If you want to limit how big a batch can get, simply set max_batch_size.